cantino/blog.andrewcantino.com/source/_posts/2011-12-14-hacking-google-for-fun-and-profit.markdown

 comments: true
 categories: security
 ---
 At the end of last year, Google announced their [Vulnerability Reward Program](http://googleonlinesecurity.blogspot.com/2010/11/rewarding-web-application-security.html) which rewards security researchers for reported security and privacy holes in Google properties.
 This sounded like an interesting challenge, and I set out to find security holes.
 I found three, got paid, and am now in the [Google Security Hall of Fame](http://www.google.com/about/corporate/company/halloffame.html).
-All and all, a rewarding experience.
+All in all, a rewarding experience.

 Below I describe the three security holes that I found.